 Patients would become more comfortable sharing about their lifestyle and other aspects of their lives that affect their health, making it a lot easier for physicians to assess and prescribe the right treatment program.

-Concierge physicians have the best financial security and independence among doctors if all works out.
-It's not only that concierge doctors earn more per patient visit or consultation.
+Concierge physicians can achieve good financial security and independence among doctors if all works out.
+It's not only that concierge doctors earn more per patient visit or consultation when factoring in the membership fee.

-They're also assured of higher income than purely traditional practices for at least a year because of the year-long contracts patients have to agree to and the monthly salaries they get from their traditional practice.
+They're also assured of a more predictable income stream for at least a year because of the year-long contracts patients have to agree to.
+For doctors who transition fully to a concierge model, this income from membership fees and any billed services constitutes their practice revenue, rather than being an addition to a separate traditional practice salary.

 Unlike in Direct Primary Care, concierge medicine doctors are not required to opt out of traditional insurance-based healthcare.
-This means concierge physicians can enjoy the best of both DPC and traditional healthcare medicine.
+This means concierge physicians can enjoy the best of both DPC and traditional healthcare medicine by potentially billing insurance alongside membership fees.

-In addition, concierge doctors don't have to sacrifice their insurance networks and salaries to get that coveted recurring membership fee.
+In addition, concierge doctors don't have to sacrifice their insurance networks (if they choose to remain in them) and can build a new income structure based on that coveted recurring membership fee.

 Concierge doctors are also more flexible because they can work as little or as much as they want by cutting back or adding to the number of patients for the year, depending on their needs.